An Essential Guide to Protein: Gains, Sources, & Intake Tips

 Rank list of plant protein sources

-Vegetables and fruit are a source of protein but are very poor sources and should not relied on to meet one’s daily protein requirement.
+Vegetables and fruits are a source of protein but are very poor sources and should not be relied on to meet one’s daily protein requirement.

 Dr Aniket Manekar